Scotland Yard rescues Johnson from danger of overthrow

 Two lawyers hired to give their opinion to the Good Law Project, which wanted to denounce the inaction of the Police in court, considered that it acted illegally without seeking evidence in the face of such evidence of crime and, also, that it broke the law by claim that it applied a policy on retrospectiveness that it had not published.

 Scotland Yard stated, however, in its denials that it would launch an investigation “if there is evidence from the Cabinet Office or from another source.”
-Officer Gray has shared with police officers information discovered by her team about the meetings and in some cases she reaches the threshold of suspicion of committing a crime.
+Officer Gray has shared information discovered by her team about the meetings with police officers and in some cases reaches the threshold of suspicion of committing a crime.
 And that’s why Dick would have announced the investigation.

 Shortly thereafter, spokesmen for Johnson stated that the release of Gray’s report was being deferred until the police investigation was complete.
 Then it was said that the ‘Met’ had no problem publishing it.
 In some corridor of the adjoining Government and Police buildings there had been a short circuit, because Scotland Yard did care about the publication.

 In his statement this Friday, he states that he wants only minimal data to be published on the cases he investigates.
-If Gray published the full report on him, an interviewee would know what other witnesses have said.
+If Gray published his full report, an interviewee would know what other witnesses have said.
 The Scotland Yard investigation would be corrupted.
-But the consequence is political: who now wants to read the more nondescript results of Gray’s research?
+But the consequence is political: who now wants to read the more anodyne results of Gray’s research?

 Postponing indefinitely the grotesque vicissitudes of Prime Minister Johnson, the so-called ‘partygate’ seems to deflate for weeks or months.
 Immediately the media and networks wondered if this sudden disappointment of the supporters to bring down Johnson is the result of a conspiracy or a fudge.